Skip to main content

 Chef Enrique Nunez leads a kitchen focused on Cuban cuisine, reinterpreted with enough technique to justify the paladar's international profile.
 The editorial angle worth noting here: La Guarida has a bar and counter area that functions differently from the main dining room.
 For solo diners or pairs who want proximity to the kitchen's rhythm, counter seating offers a more immediate experience than the formal tables in the main rooms.
 This is particularly relevant for explorers who want to observe the pace and character of the kitchen rather than simply eat at a distance from it.
 The counter also tends to move faster, which matters if you are working a full day's itinerary in Havana.

 La Guarida operates seven days a week with two services: lunch (12–4 pm) and dinner (6–11:45 pm).
 Lunch is the stronger recommendation for first-timers.
-The dining room is quieter at midday, the natural light through the old windows shows the building's interior at its leading, and you have the flexibility of the afternoon to continue exploring the neighbourhood around Concordia.
-Evening service, particularly on weekends, draws a more international crowd and can feel busier and louder , which changes the atmosphere meaningfully.
+The dining room is quieter at midday, the natural light through the old windows shows the building's interior at its finest, you have the flexibility of the afternoon to continue exploring the neighbourhood around Concordia.
+Evening service, particularly on weekends, draws a more international crowd and can feel busier and louder, which changes the atmosphere meaningfully.
 If your priority is the room rather than the buzz, go at lunch on a weekday.
 If you want the full social energy of a Havana evening out, Friday or Saturday dinner works well, but book ahead rather than showing up without a reservation.

 Practical Details